-X-Ray Fluorescence (XRF) measurements were carried out on samples from horizons that appear to be well-developed paleosols, specifically horizons interpreted as B-horizons.
+X-ray fluorescence (XRF) measurements were carried out on samples from horizons that appear to be well-developed paleosols, specifically horizons interpreted as B horizons.
 Analysis was completed with a Rigaku Primus II WD-XRF spectrometer at the University of Texas at San Antonio.
-Raw X-ray intensities were calibrated by the analysis of eight USGS certified elemental standards (BIR-1a, COQ-1, DNC-1a, GSP-2, RGM-2, SBC-1, STM-2, W-2a), with an RSD value of 0.036%.
-Weight percentages were converted into molar weights before application of a chemical index, following Sheldon and Tabor (2009).
-Al2O3, CaO, and MgO are the oxides used for calculation of the CALMAG (Nordt and Driese, 2010) chemical weathering index (see following section for parameter calculation and proxy details).
+Raw X-ray intensities were calibrated by the analysis of eight USGS certified elemental standards (BIR-1a, COQ-1, DNC-1a, GSP-2, RGM-2, SBC-1, STM-2, W-2a), with an RSD (relative standard deviation) value of 0.036%.
+Weight percentages were converted into molar weights before the application of a chemical index, following Sheldon and Tabor (2009).
+Al2O3, CaO and MgO are the oxides used for the calculation of the CALMAG (Nordt and Driese, 2010) chemical weathering index (see following section for parameter calculation and proxy details).